Adore2113/MarsHSim/docs/dev_log.md

     ♡ I decided I'm going to add a panel for the crew information on one side of the status panel and a panel for the alerts on the other side

-    ♡ I'm going to be adding crew scheduling, maintenance, and a few updates, w. any complaints or any positive feedback from the crew when things are running well
+    ♡ I'm going to be adding crew scheduling, maintenance and a few updates, w. any complaints or any positive feedback from the crew when things are running well

     ♡ I added to the todo list w. update alerts to include things like stats evening out (co2 returned to normal range, etc.), buffer gas injections complete, isru pipes retracted, isru pipes deployed